DeepGopalSaha/MulticlassClassification-DL-CNN-/README.md

 Final Validation Accuracy: 95%

 The following table shows precision, recall, and F1-score for each class.
-These metrics help understand which classes performed better or worse.

-Precision = how many predictions of a class is correct? (more precision less FALSE POSITIVES) Recall = Out of all actual images of this class, how many did the model detect correctly? (more recall less FALSE NEGATIVES)
+- Precision = how many classes were correctly predicted? (more precision less FALSE POSITIVES)
+- Recall =  how many classes were correctly detected? (more recall less FALSE NEGATIVES)
+- F1 Score= Balanced measure of precision + recall

 | Class        | Precision | Recall | F1-Score | Support |
 |--------------|-----------|--------|----------|---------|
 | cane         | 0.93      | 0.98   | 0.95     | 973     |